|

 continuous practice by the early karate student have been found to accord with modern scientific principles.

 And the more they are studied, the more this proves to be true.
-This is not to say that there are no
+This is

 unsolved problems, but thesemustawait further study.
 Further refinement of karate is quite probable, as